 No. Name & Address of Affected Property Submission Officer's Comment 1.
-Doreen Parker (owner Lot 2 (24) Gordon Street, Northam) (Submission 1 re: original plans.) safe for a day care centre with amount of Proposal is for a family day care, which is a different scale to a day care centre.
+Doreen Parker (owner Lot 2 (24) Gordon Street, Northam) (Submission 1 re: original plans.)
+I do not consider this area to be suitable or safe for a day care centre with amount of traffic that uses this street.
+Also there is a pool at the location of said proposal.
+Was legislation not passed so private day care licences for private properties if there was a pool, it could not be granted.
+Proposal is for a family day care, which is a different scale to a day care centre.
 Traffic has been considered in the assessment of this application, including requiring submission of a traffic management plan.
 The pool has not been included in the areas for use for family day care.
 Legislation regulating licensing of family day care facilities is administered by the Department of Local Government and Communities and the presence of a pool will be considered by them at the time of the licensing application.